JNPRAutomate/unicast2multicast-translator/pipernet/sportspectra2/README.md

 Goals of this project is to develop a mobile app that makes it very simple for anyone to source and receive multicast video using the TreeDN architecture.
 At a high level, a sourcing user will open app and send video from device camera as a unicast data stream to a Multicast Translator sitting in a TreeDN network.
 The Translator receives a video stream and translates the destination addresses to a multicast address.
 Then the stream can be received natively by receivers connected natively to the TreeDN network (OnNet receivers), or via AMT by receivers on unicast-only networks (OffNet Receivers).
 Receiving users will be able to select active multicast streams and view, ideally through the browser, or via some other video app.
 Ideal use case for this app would be niche sports, along with nature cams.

+In addition to the Mobile App for iOS/Android devices, should have a web-based option for Mac/Windows users who can source/receive through the browser.
+Ideally, a single web-based option that could be used in the browser of iOS/Android devices as well as PCs (ie, no mobile app needed), but this may not a very user-friendly UI option for mobile devices.

 # Low Level Description

 ## Multicast Translator Details